-I am a Ph.D. candidate in economics at the Sapienza University of Rome.
-In the academic year 2019-2020, I embarked on the M.Res. program in Economics (IDEA) at the Autonomous University of Barcelona.
-Prior to that, I earned my M.Sc. in Economics from Barcelona GSE (Pompeu Fabra University).
+I am a Ph.D. candidate in economics at Sapienza University of Rome.
+During the academic year 2019-2020, I enrolled in the M.Res. program in Economics (IDEA) at the Autonomous University of Barcelona.
+Before that, I earned my M.Sc. in Economics from Barcelona School of Economics (Pompeu Fabra University).

 My research areas span behavioral economics, experimental economics, and agricultural economics.
 I believe that intriguing economic insights often emerge from keen observations of daily life.

 Ph.D. student in Economics, Sapienza University of Rome

 Visiting Scholar in Economics, The Ohio State University

 First academic year of M.Res. in Economics, the Autonomous University of Barcelona

 Sep 2018 - Jul 2019